databendlabs/databend-jdbc/README.md

 Upload a `InputStream` as a single file in the stage.

+the upload method is determined by connection parameter `presigned_url_disabled`.

 ```java
 void uploadStream(InputStream inputStream, String stageName, String destPrefix, String destFileName, long fileSize, boolean compressData) throws SQLException;
 ```